ubahnverleih/WoBike/Jump.md

 zipalign -v 4 <PATH_TO_UNALIGNED_APK> <OUTPUT_PATH_FOR_ALIGNED_APK>
 ```

-Again, repeat this process for all unaligned and signed APKs.
+Again, repeat this process for all unaligned but signed APKs.

 ### Deploy
 Now, use `adb` and push all aligned and signed APKs to your device: